skellis46/slipbox/improvisation and the threshold of the self.md

 This writing is therefore constructed from first-person experiences of dancing, unstructured conversations post-dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based work.[^other-data]

-## Dancing: authentic movement and its properties
+## Authentic movement: awareness while dancing

 Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]